wolfer649/WGOT/README.md

 No Internet connection is required, because all of the timing is relative and typical CPU utilization is less than 10%.

-For development purposes, the software can be tested on an attached X11 HDMI screen/keyboard (or via VNC) without access to the PiTFT itself, by un-commenting a single Python statement, though you definitely need the Perma-Proto Hat board with the MAX31855 board attached.
+For development purposes, the software can be tested on an attached X11 HDMI screen/keyboard (or via VNC) without access to the PiTFT itself, though you definitely need the Perma-Proto Hat board with the MAX31855 board attached to make it work.
 # Changes
 Proto22 is the first beta version.